blang/posty/README.md

 ### Documentation
 The code docs can be viewed using `godoc` in your webbrowser and is highly recommended (see below).

+## Frontend
+The frontend is a very simple angularjs application.

+It provides REST API calls and renders the result.

+For user convenience it is possible to filter all posts using the filter field.
+The posts are filtered (all fields) as the user types.

 ## Build, Test and Run